DawnPaladin/blog/_drafts/Electric-vehicle.md

 Level 1 charging takes too long to be practical; level 3 charging requires more electrical infrastructure than you want at your house.
 Level 2 chargers are the sweet spot that most EV owners will want.

 Lots of vendors will sell you a level 2 charger.
 (Chevy will even give you one if you buy a Bolt new.)
-After asking around on Reddit, I ordered an Emporia charger which I've been very happy with.
+After asking around on Reddit, I ordered an [Emporia charger](https://shop.emporiaenergy.com/products/refurbished-smart-home-ev-charger-black?variant=43782313148671) which I've been very happy with.
 Emporia connected me to a local electrician who installed the charger for a reasonable rate.
 After six months, the charger died; Emporia immediately sent me a new one and paid for the electrician to swap it out.
 That's good customer service!

 ## Conclusion

 I'm extremely happy with my EV.
 I never want to go back.
 You never realize how much time and money you waste at gas stations until you don't have to do it any more.
 I'm looking forward to a day when most cars are electric and there's no exhaust smell as you walk down a busy road.

+To help you figure out the cost difference, [I made this spreadsheet](https://docs.google.com/spreadsheets/d/187zEBg-sRATTNvxQ3rqfCqKm-P6YNqOkpOKdeu809Yg/edit?usp=sharing).
+It's filled in with numbers from my own experience; you can make a copy and fill in your own figures to see if an EV makes sense for you.

+There's a lot to learn about EVs, but they already make good financial sense.
+Next time you go car shopping, I hope you consider going electric.